-An appropriate time to provide ESG data is at the same time as providing your corporate governance reporting under the NZX Code as part of an Annual Report, although listed issuers may also wish to provide more regular disclosure.
-This is so that investors know when they can expect to receive updated information and for consistency with other reporting criteria.
+An appropriate time to provide ESG data is at the same time as providing your corporate governance reporting under the NZX Code as part of an annual report, although listed issuers may also wish to provide more regular disclosure on their websites.
+It is important that the annual report either includes an issuer's ESG report, or provides a link to where it provides more fulsome ESG information This, as the annual report is provided on a routine basis at a well signalled time.
+This allows is so that investors to know when they can expect to receive updated information and for consistency with other reporting criteria.
 There are also the disclosure requirements if something that materially impacts the share value occurs.

-10. Green Bonds
+9. Green Bonds